Zero to Power BI Pro: The 5-Step Framework to Career Success

 Conclusion

 Mastering these five DAX functions will significantly improve your Power BI skills and enable you to create advanced analytical models.
-Whether it’s basic aggregation with SUM
+Whether itโs basic aggregation with SUM, dynamic filtering with CALCULATE, or time-based calculations, these functions will help you become a Power BI Expert.

-Scroll up 👆 to watch the Full Video ▶️: Top 5 DAX Functions to Master Power BI and learn how & when to use each of these DAX functions.
+Scroll up ๐ to watch the Full Video โถ๏ธ: Top 5 DAX Functions to Master Power BI and learn how & when to use each of these DAX functions.

 If you want to take your Power BI skills further, consider joining our LearnPowerBI training program, where we take you from beginner to Power BI Pro in just 30 days!